zincsearch/zincsearch-docs/docs/ZincObserve/manual-guide/functions/index.md

 List screen details :

-1. Search in listed function
+1. Search in listed functions
 1. Add new function
 1. Lua script for existing function
 1. Name of stream if function is ingest time function